Pasqg/clojure-rdp/README.md

 ### Examples of grammars

+In this section, examples of complete grammars are provided.

+### 1. Expression grammar

 The definitions below define an expression grammar of the kind "1 + (3.8 * 7 / (2.1 - 8))".
 In this grammar, right-recursion might create
 an additional burden for operators with "left"-precedence (i.e. subtraction